 There is the risk that the Corporation will not be able to meet its financial obligations.
-Since its inception, the Corporation has raised capital through sales of its securities.
-If such funding is not available in the future, either through the sale of securities through private placements or through the expected sale of the Corporation's securities on public markets, the Corporation's operations could be adversely effected.
+Since its inception, the Corporation has raised capital through sales of its securities and royalty interest.
+If such funding is not available in the future, either through the sale of securities through private placements, the expected sale of the Corporation's securities on public markets or through the sale of royalty interest, the Corporation's operations could be adversely effected.
 The Corporation manages its liquidity risk by planning, budgeting, monitoring and making necessary adjustments to cash flow to support its operating requirements.